forrestbao/pebble/README.md

-# pebble-
+# Pebble
-Small pieces of code and data for use in your open source project
+I use this repository to share some small pieces of data and code.
+Feel free to use them in your open source project.

+## Organization
+* EDA
+  * Fritizing_parts (Parts that I created for use with [Fritzing](http://fritzing.org))